 An error can be caught using an error boundary event or an error event subprocess.

-In case the workflow instance is created via call activity, the error can also be caught in the calling parent workflow instance.
+In case the process instance is created via call activity, the error can also be caught in the calling parent process instance.

 An error can be thrown from a client command while processing a job.
 See the gRPC command for details.

-Alternatively, an error can also be thrown inside a workflow using an error end event.
+Alternatively, an error can also be thrown inside a process using an error end event.

-The incident can not be solved by the user because the failure is in the workflow itself that can not be changed to handle the error for this workflow instance.
+The incident can not be solved by the user because the failure is in the process itself that can not be changed to handle the error for this process instance.

 While processing a job, two different types of errors can be occurred: a technical error (e.g. database connection interrupted) and a business error (e.g. invalid credit card).

-A business error is expected and is handled in the workflow.
-The workflow may take a different path to compensate the error or undo previous actions.
+A business error is expected and is handled in the process.
+The process may take a different path to compensate the error or undo previous actions.